 While there are a variety of effective fibroid treatments available, they are generally reserved for before or after pregnancy.
 However, that doesn’t mean you can’t take measures during pregnancy to help keep you and your baby healthy.
 At USA Fibroid Centers, we believe in the power of information when it comes to dealing with personal health issues.
-Here’s everything you need to know about what to expect (with fibroids!) when you’re expecting.
+Here’s everything you need to know about what to expect with uterine fibroids when you’re pregnant.

 Fibroids and Pregnancy